 Freezing herbs in ice cube trays

 The most convenient and best way to freeze herbs is using a standard ice cube tray.
-This preservation method creates frozen herb ice cubes that are perfect for cooking with and adding soups, stews, sauces, and more!
-The most common way to create these frozen herb cubes is by adding water or oil.
+This preservation method creates frozen herb ice cubes perfect for cooking with and adding soups, stews, sauces, and more!
+Adding water or oil is the most common way to create these frozen herb cubes.
 However, you can also make them without any liquid at all!

 Follow these steps for this convenient freezing option.